Our equity philosophy is based on two factors – fundamental value and relative strength.

 Relative strength is used to identify areas of opportunity in industry groups and individual securities, and to aid in the execution process by highlighting entry and exit points.

 The primary objectives of our fixed income investment process is to provide consistent income with a reduced level of asset volatility.
-Our secondary objective is to capture capital gains and improve total return.
+Our secondary objective is to capture capital gains and improve total portfolio return.

 To accomplish these objectives, we construct a typical fixed income portfolio around a foundation core of high quality government, government agency, corporate, and municipal bonds.
 This foundation core provides a stable source of current income to the portfolio and assures a reduced level of asset volatility.